Archaeology of Oman: Paleolithic

-The Paleolithic age ranges from 3 million to about 10,000 years ago, with human occupation outside of Africa beginning about 100,000 years ago, bringing their ways of life with them.
+The Paleolithic age ranges from 3 million to about 10,000 years ago, with anatomically modern human occupation outside of Africa beginning about 100,000 years ago, bringing their ways of life with them.
 Theories state that the Nubian Tool Complex (c.
 128,000-74,000 years ago) spread from Africa to the Arabian Peninsula during the Late Pleistocene, via the Red Sea.
 This theory was headed by the Dhofar Archaeological Project (DAP) in 2010 to 2011, when they surveyed and discovered Levalloisian cores—a recognizable type of the complex—Wadi Abyut, central Dhofar.
 The team had ruled that the Nubian Complex only extended into Western Oman.

 A slightly more recent series of surveys, the French Mission of Adam conducted from 2007 to 2013, found numerous lithic artifacts scattered about many hills in the Adam area, specifically in the Sufrat Valley.
 They dated the finds, based on typo-technological traits to mostly the Middle and Upper Paleolithic.
 Levalloisian, wa'shah, laminar, and bifacial lithic remains were primary tool types found.